babywyrm/sysadmin/jwt/dpop/readme.md

 ## Diagram 2: Threat model for OAuth + where DPoP mitigates

-This is a “threats → controls over time” map.
-Paste this as-is:
+This is a “threats → controls over time” map..

 ```mermaid
 flowchart TD